numaproj/numaflow-python/examples/developer_guide/README.md

 The default tag is `stable`, but it is recommended you specify your own for testing purposes, as the Github Actions CI uses the `stable` tag.
 Note: do not forget to clean up testing tags in the registry, i.e. delete them, once you are done testing.

-You can alternatively build a specific example image by running the following in the root directory and providing the path to the Dockerfile (relative to root):
+You can alternatively build a specific example image by running the following in the root directory and providing the path to the Dockerfile:
 ```shell
 ./hack/update_examples.sh -bpe <path> -t <tag>
 ```